-Better still, some of Liverpool’s finest pleasures cost absolutely nothing.
-Which is ideal, because spring has a way of encouraging optimism, and optimism is often expensive.
-Liverpool also has a genuinely strong free culture offer, with National Museums Liverpool sites free to enter and major outdoor spaces and attractions open year round.
-(Liverpool Museums)
+Better still, some of Liverpool's finest pleasures cost absolutely nothing.
+Which is ideal, because spring tends to encourage optimism, and optimism is often expensive.
+Liverpool has a genuinely strong free culture offer, with National Museums Liverpool sites free to enter and major outdoor spaces and attractions open year-round.

 Here are six free things to do in Liverpool this spring that are actually worth doing.